 However, the South Korean investment firm might be the false bit as NXMH headquarters in Belgium and is an NXC subsidiary.
 The NXC, on the other hand, is a technology firm based in South Korea who is also the owner of Korbit, major regional crypto exchange company.

 The rumors of NXC acquiring Bitstamp for $350 million were rejected back in April.
 The interview of Nejc Kodric, CEO and co-founder of Bitstamp, with Reuters uncovered detailed information about the upcoming projects.
 He claimed that the exchange had four suitors to choose from but decided to finalize NXMH since they are allowing bitcoin exchange and operate as an individual entity.
+Click here to know more about Bitstamp with our detailed Bitstamp review.

 After the change, he confirmed that they would maximize their efforts in a way that it doesn’t bring any major changes to the employees or traders affiliated with any of the companies.
 The major deal should allow them to work as they do with less significant changes for the traders and customers.